conan-io/docs/examples/tools/scm/git/capture_scm/git_capture_scm.rst

-We need this code to be in its own Git repository, to see how it works in the real case, so please create a folder outside of the ``examples2`` repository, and copy there the contents of the current folder, then:
+We need this code to be in its own Git repository, to see how it works in the real case, so please create a folder outside of the ``examples2`` repository, and copy the contents of the current folder there, then:

 .. code-block:: text